tum-ens/urbs/doc/api.rst

 -------

 This section lists and describes the use of all module-level functions.
-They are roughly ordered from most to least relevant.
+They are roughly ordered from high-level to low-level access, followed by helper functions.

 Create model
 ^^^^^^^^^^^^